jrom876/UniformSeriesGenerator/README.md

  Jacob Romero,
  Creative Engineering Solutions, LLC

- Note: This project is incomplete and under continuous development.
+ NOTE: This project is incomplete and under continuous development.

  This Project has four parts: